JasonFeng365/JQFDemoMaven/README.md

 ```

 A file will be generated in [target/fuzz-results](target/fuzz-results) with the class name, containing data about tests run and tests failed.

+Each test method that we run generates two folders: `corpus/` and `failures/`.

+The `corpus/` stores all interesting inputs that increased coverage of code base, while the `failures/` folder stores input that caused an assertion failure or uncaught exception.

+It also generates files that store data involving coverage with `coverage_hash`, fuzzing metrics with `plot_data`, and console output with `fuzz.log`.

 **TODO: how to read and interpret these files?**